QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 constant value attained by a constrained-to-constant $\mu_t$ Ramsey planner.

 Now let's write some code to  plot outcomes under our three timing protocols.

+Then we'll use the code to explore how key parameters affect outcomes.

 ```{code-cell} ipython3
 def compare_ramsey_CR(clq, ax):